 Exiting the museum, there is a caboose for children to play on (it was a little rough but might be better for older kids) and also picnic tables.
 While we were visiting the adjoining restaurant was closed, but it appears it has reopened.
 We ate lunch at the Dennison Yard Italian Tavern where the kids’ meal is a build-your-own pizza!

 Tips for visiting the Dennison Railroad Depot Museum with kids-

 The kid-friendly Dennison Railroad Depot Museum is only 45 minutes from Berlin, OH.
-This would be a great excursion from Amish Country!
+This would be a great excursion from Amish Country (check out my list of things to do in Amish Country with kids)!
 The museum is well-suited for all ages, so bring the little ones AND grandma and grandpa.

 The depot is largely handicap-accessible BUT because much of the museum takes place inside train cars, we did NOT use a stroller here and I wouldn’t really recommend it.
 If you have a little baby or toddler, a baby carrier would be best.

 Dennison Railroad Depot is not just a museum, they offer many special events throughout the year.
 The most popular with families is The Polar Express.
 Check out their website for more info.

 Homeschoolers- studying WWII history OR the role of railroads in the 20th century?
 This is a must-see.

 Closest hotels are in New Philadelphia, Ohio.
 Check current rates